jeetv/GMVD/README.md

 ```

 ## General Intructions
-* All the experiments are perfomed using 1 Nvidia 1080Ti GPU's
+* All the experiments are perfomed using 1 Nvidia 1080Ti GPU

 ## Training
 For training,